coinbase/mesh-bitcoin/README.md

 ### Memory-Mapped Files
 `rosetta-bitcoin` uses [memory-mapped files](https://en.wikipedia.org/wiki/Memory-mapped_file) to persist data in the `indexer`.
-As a result, you **must** run `rosetta-bitcoin` on a 64-bit architecture (the virtual address space easily exceeds 100s of GBs) and may need to increase the allocated size of swap space to avoid a kernel OOM.
+As a result, you **must** run `rosetta-bitcoin` on a 64-bit architecture (the virtual address space easily exceeds 100s of GBs).

+If you receive a kernel OOM, you may need to increase the allocated size of swap space on your OS.
+There is a great tutorial for how to do this on Linux [here](https://linuxize.com/post/create-a-linux-swap-file/).

 ## Architecture
 `rosetta-bitcoin` uses the `syncer`, `storage`, `parser`, and `server` package